-“Another thanks, Sam,” she said to the bartender.
-Seated upon an upturned shotglass on top of the wooden bar.
-“It’s not worth it anymore, ” addressing the huddled regulars, “the market’s a crumbled cavity and I’m over the hierarchy’s tooth-ache-paperwork.
-This is my retirement peoples.
+“Other thanks, Sam,” she said to the bartender while seated upon an upturned shotglass on top of the wooden bar.
+“It’s not worth it anymore…” she explained to the huddled regulars, “the market’s a crumbled cavity and I’m over the hierarchy’s tooth-aching-paperwork.
+This is my retirement party, peoples.
 As of now–I quit.”
 She held up her tiny hand to stop them speaking.

 But my health insurance went up, again, from the hazards of the job such as entering a child’s bedroom.
 I’ve broken my nose and twisted my ankles so many times from littered floors, I’ve lost count.
 The worst time’s Easter and Halloween.
 We wear hazmat suits to combat candy-plaque-collections…

-So that’s it.
-I’m done.
+So that’s it, I’m done.
 Good luck to future generations–they’re gonna need it.”